 1. The type of greenhouse production, i.e. the plants require a controlled climate throughout the year or only during some months of the cold season.
-2. The role of the heating installation, i.e.

-3 The type of well, i.e. artesian or producing by means of electrically driven pumps.

-4 Chemical characteristics of the geothermal fluids.

-5 Limitations dictated by eventual other uses of the geothermal water.
+2. The role of the heating installation, i.e. to improve or to totally control the inside temperature conditions.
+3. The type of well, i.e. artesian or producing by means of electrically driven pumps.
+4. Chemical characteristics of the geothermal fluids.
+5. Limitations dictated by eventual other uses of the geothermal water.